Cisco SDWAN Demo

 What is MPLS?

-MPLS (Multi-Protocol Label Switching) is a widely used networking technology that enhances the speed and efficiency of data transmission across networks.
+MPLS stands for Multi-Protocol Label Switching.
+It is a widely used networking technology that enhances the speed and efficiency of data transmission across networks.

 Unlike traditional protocols that rely on source and destination addresses to route traffic, MPLS uses predetermined labels to direct data packets along established paths.